mpifr-vlbi/apex-tools/FieldSystem/README.txt

     Runs slow, and can be starved of execution time.
 2)  Keep running a 64-bit Debian/Ubuntu but add "multiarch"/"multilib" support
-    to install 32-bit system libraries on the 64-bit system, and then compile FieldSystem with GCC/gfortran77 flags "-m32 -Wl,-melf-i386"
+    to install 32-bit system libraries on the 64-bit system, and then compile FieldSystem with GCC/gfortran77 flags "-m32 -Wl,-melf_i386"

-Option 2 looks better.
-This means changing many Makefiles because the build system in FieldSystem is literally from the last century.
+Option 2 has fever drawbacks.
+But it means changing many Makefiles, as the Makefile build system of FieldSystem is quite poorly designed.

 The script 'mk64.pl' partly the automates Makefile editing: